Quansight/SimpleWebAssemblyCalculator/README.md

 ## Running the page
 To run the page run the command:
 ```
-python SimpleHTTPServer 9000
+python -m SimpleHTTPServer 9000
 ```
-This sets up a local HTTP server to connect to from the adress `localhost:9000` in a web browser.
+This sets up a local HTTP server to connect to from the adress `localhost:9000/home.html` in a web browser.
+When HTTP server loads, click on "home.html" file.